UBC-MDS/autopredictor/CONTRIBUTING.md

-# Contributing
+# Contributing to AutoPredictor project

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.

-## Types of Contributions

-### Report Bugs

-If you are reporting a bug, please include:

-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

-### Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-### Write Documentation

-You can never have enough documentation!
-Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.

-### Submit Feedback

-If you are proposing a feature:

-* Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started!

-Ready to contribute?
-Here's how to set up `autopredictor` for local development.

-1. Download a copy of `autopredictor` locally.
-2. Install `autopredictor` using `poetry`:

-    ```console
-    $ poetry install
-    ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:

-    ```console
-    $ git checkout -b name-of-your-bugfix-or-feature
-    ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.

-## Pull Request Guidelines

-Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include additional tests if appropriate.
-2. If the pull request adds functionality, the docs should be updated.
-3. The pull request should work for all currently supported operating systems and versions of Python.
+Thank you for considering contributing to the AutoPredictor package!
+This package is done as a first step when training your models, so the user can easily know which models work best out of the box.

+## Ways to Contribute

+We welcome contributions in various forms, including but not limited to: code, documentation, bug reports/fixing, suggestion, and testing.

+**Forking the Repository:** Start by forking the AutoPredictor project repository to your own GitHub account.

+**Cloning the Repository:** Clone the forked repository to your local machine using the `git clone` command.

+**Creating a Branch:** Please create a branch prior to working on the project in order for your Pull Request to be considered.

+**Making Changes:** Make and commit your changes with clear and descriptive commit messages.

+**Opening a Pull Request:** Explain your changes or issues in the pull request description.

+**Please be noted:**

+-   Pull Requests will be reviewed as fast as our team can look at them.
+Please be mindful that we are students, and our schedule can vary a bit.
+-   New code should follow the PEP 8 styleguide.

-## Code of Conduct
+### Code of Conduct

-Please note that the `autopredictor` project is released with a Code of Conduct.
-By contributing to this project you agree to abide by its terms.
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+### Attributions

+These contributing guidelines were adapted from the [dplyr contributing guidelines.](https://github.com/tidyverse/dplyr/blob/main/.github/CONTRIBUTING.md)